Archive

 Let’s now take a long flight down south, to the Argentinian desert, to visit Domaine Bousquet in Tupungato.

-Actually, I already wrote a long post about Domaine Bosquet sparkling wines, at the beginning of this year.
+Actually, I already wrote a long post about Domaine Bousquet sparkling wines, at the beginning of this year.
 These are essentially the same wines I tasted before, only with the new labels.
 If you are interested in learning more about Domaine Bousquet, please refer to the post above, and I will just share my latest tasting notes here:

 NV Domaine Bousquet Brut Tupungato Argentina (12% ABV, $13, 75% Chardonnay, 25% Pinot Noir, Charmat method, organic grapes, vegan)